VegaDeftwing/OpGuidesHugoSrc/content/Phil/idealabs.md

 <--->

-When most people think biases, they think 'racist' or 'wealthy' or something societal, but [Cognitive Biases (Wikipedia)](https://en.wikipedia.org/wiki/List_of_cognitive_biases) are just as important to recognize.
+When most people think biases, they think 'racist' or 'wealthy' or something societal, but [Cognitive Biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) are just as important to recognize.
 Some of these biases are just human nature, some are the result of seeing repeated ads or hearing the same quotes over and over again, without really thinking about the implications of them.

 I highly recommend going though the list on that linked Wikipedia page, but there's a few major ones I'd like to point out that are not covered on the <a href="/phil/fallacies/">Logical Fallacies+</a> page: